satishtw-star/chatbot-ai/README.md

 - Vector storage using ChromaDB
 - GPT-4 powered chat interface using Streamlit
 - Retrieval Augmented Generation (RAG) for accurate, source-backed responses
+- Support for multiple LLMs (OpenAI and Claude) with model selection dropdowns

 ## Prerequisites